Cray-HPE/docs-csm/operations/image_management/Image_Management_Workflows.md

 1. (`ncn-mw#`) Administrator registers the recipe with IMS.

-    Registering the recipe creates a recipe record for your custom recipe in IMS.
+    Registering the recipe creates a recipe record for the custom recipe in IMS.

     ```bash
     cray ims recipes list